seregazhuk/seregazhuk.github.io_old/_posts/2017-05-22-when-to-factory.md

 title: "When to use Factory instead of direct object construction"
 tags: [PHP, OOP, Design Patterns]
 layout: post
+description: "When to use Factory instead of direct object construction"
 ---

 > *Factory is an object responsible for creating other objects.*